ACWI-SSWD/nhdplus-pg-prep/README.md

 If you don't want all the tables to be loaded, open the script and comment out unwanted content.
 The script takes an admin user name and password, a host for postgres, a database name to create, the non-admin owner to associate with the new database and its password.
 like:
-`bash config_commands.sh postgres password localhost nhdplus nhdplus password NHDPlusNationalData/NHDPlusV21_National_Seamless.gdb`
+`bash config_commands.sh postgres password localhost nhdplus nhdplus password`

 The script tries to create the non-admin user, create the database, and add the postgis extension.
 It then loads tables and creates indexes overwriting any tables that alread exist in the target database.